21 Day South Island Explorer Package

 Explore Dunedin today and visit attractions of interest.
 These include the Olveston Historic Home, Dunedin Railway Station or the Toitu Otago Settlers Museum.
 You may also like to go for a browse around the shops, stop for a coffee or a nice lunch in one of the prestigious cafés and restaurants Dunedin has to offer.

-You have the option to discover the Otago Peninsula on a wildlife cruise, to see the world’s only mainland nesting place of the Northern Royal Albatross.
-Along the way, you will get the chance to see fur seals, up to 20 species of rare ocean birds, and—if you’re lucky—penguins and dolphins.
-Or you can view the local penguin colony up close on an Argo tour.
+You have the option to discover the Otago Peninsula on a wildlife cruise, to see the world’s only mainland nesting site of the Northern Royal Albatross.
+Along the way, you will have the chance to spot fur seals, up to 20 species of rare ocean birds, and—if you’re lucky—penguins and dolphins.
+Alternatively, you can view the local penguin colony up close on an Argo tour.

 Day 8 Te Anau